-Often you can buy tickets at the very last minute for a great price, if the airlines have failed to fill their planes.
-Many airlines offer weekly newsletters that feature their best last-minute deals.
-You can also find many of them listed in our Travel Deals section, or at specialized sites like LastMinuteTravel.com.
+Sometimes you can buy tickets at the very last minute for a great price if the airlines have failed to fill their planes.
+You can find such fares at specialized sites like LastMinuteTravel.com, or sometimes on airline websites and online booking sites such as Expedia.
 If you can stand the suspense, and if you are flexible with your itinerary and dates, you can find fantastic money-savers to very attractive travel destinations.
 For more info, see Best Bets for Booking a Last-Minute Trip.

 3. Shop Around

 No matter how good it sounds, you should never book the first fare you see.
-Start your search by checking a few of the major online travel providers, like Travelocity.com, aggregator sites like TripAdvisor Flights or consolidators like CheapTickets.com.
+Start your search by checking a few of the major online travel providers such as Travelocity, TripAdvisor Flights or Kayak.
 Airfarewatchdog is another good source of low fares.
-Checking these sites will give you a preliminary idea of which airlines fly your particular itinerary, what the going rate is and what restrictions might apply.
-Armed with this information, you can head directly to the airline Web site to see if the same flights are any cheaper (some airlines guarantee to offer the lowest possible fares on their own Web sites).
+Checking these sites will give you a preliminary idea of which airlines fly your particular itinerary, what the going rate is and which restrictions might apply.
+Armed with this information, you can head directly to the airline website to see if the same flights are any cheaper (some airlines guarantee to offer the lowest possible fares on their own websites).
 While you're there, check to see if the airline is running any sales or promotions to your destination.

 4. Know When to Buy

 The hardest part of booking a flight is knowing when to stop tracking fares and make that final purchase.
-If you're flying within the U.S. or to select international destinations, Bing Travel (Bing.com/travel) can help you reach that decision, offering fare predictions for most major cities.
+Kayak.com can help you reach that decision, offering fare predictions for most major cities.
 Just plug in your itinerary and the site will advise you either to book now or to wait, depending on whether the fare is expected to rise or drop.
-Another useful site is the aforementioned Kayak.com, which offers fare history graphs for domestic and international flights, allowing you to see whether your fare is headed in an upward or downward direction.
+It also shows a fare history graph, allowing you to see whether your fare is headed in an upward or downward direction.